 The enormous growth in data constantly challenges computing technologies and traditional approaches we used to demonstrate.
 Memories barely keep pace with current tremendous growth of data and processors advancements, turning into a core bottleneck for computational systems.

 Though computer technology has made incredible progress throughout the time, the dropping efficiency of modern computing points towards much more constructive changes in architecture design, known as memory-centric architecture.

-In-memory computing is taking over traditional disk-based platforms.
-This puts new requirements for memory size, speed, and cost.
-Grovf develops technology that extends the memory of the existing servers to several TBs per server while accelerating the in-memory computing workloads.
+Aiming to get the most out of memory-centric architecture, Grovf develops MonetX technology that expands the memory of the existing servers to several TBs per server while accelerating the near memory computing workloads.

 The Grovf RDMA IP core and host drivers provide RDMA over Converged Ethernet (RoCE v2) system implementation and integration with standard Verbs API.

 RDMA IP is delivered with reference design which includes the IP subsystem itself the 100G MAC IP subsystem, DMA subsystem, host drivers and example application on software.
 The system drivers are integrated with OFED standard Verbs API and are compatible with well-known RNIC cards and software.
 Additionally, it provides low latency FPGA implementation of RoCE v2 at 100 Gbps throughput.

 Fast analysis of semi-structured or unstructured data is crucial for business decision making.